 They are the result of the big toe or great toe moving towards the outside of the foot or laterally.
 At the same time the main long bone of the foot known as the first metatarsal moves inwards towards the inside of the foot.
 The end of this bone or head as it is scientifically known starts to put pressure on the skin from the inside and this in turn rubs on shoes from the outside.
 Overall the skin can become red and thickened and in response to the rubbing and unfortunately very painful.

 This is an age old question and often footwear has been blamed – especially narrow or pointy shoes.
 It’s now well recognised that bunions are indeed passed down from generation to generation.
 Occasionally they skip a generation and very rarely a patient cannot point to a family member with bunions from memory.
 In the later stretchy tissue and biomechanics are to blame.
 Unfortunately we cannot do anything about what we inherit but we can seek advice on how to treat bunions.

 How can you treat bunions?

-What is the difference between keyhole bunion surgery and open bunion surgery?
+What is the difference between keyhole and open bunion surgery?

-Keyhole bunion surgery performed by an experienced fellowship trained orthopaedic surgeon allows for many and several key benefits over open surgery.
+Keyhole bunion surgery is performed by an experienced fellowship trained orthopaedic surgeon and has several key benefits over open surgery.
 The smaller scars in keyhole bunion surgery amount to under twenty percent of most open surgery scars.
 The bigger the scar the greater the risk of infection hence the risk is decreased in keyhole or minimally invasive bunion surgery utilising several small cuts instead.

 Less soft tissue is disrupted in keyhole bunion surgery which contributes to it being less painful than open surgery.
 This in turn helps with early walking and stretching exercises specifically for the toe which allows for a more rapid recovery.
 Also as less soft tissue is disrupted there is less swelling compared with open surgery which again allows for a more rapid recovery and less pain associated with swelling.